tech-support03/customkeyboard/README.md

 ## A custom hotswapable keyboard with a 60% plus arrow keys layout

 The purpose of this project was to learn about designing pcbs and how to make my own keyboard.
 I wanted to make something that was not a completely unique design but I wanted my own personal touch.
 It had to be small and portable, so I went with a 60% layout at first.
 However I really wanted arrow keys because they are very important to me in a keyboard layout, so I added them and it acutally led to better packaging overall.
 Another very important thing to me was hotswapability.
 I wanted the ability to change my switches if I wanted to.
 This led to its own set of challenges, but eventually it worked out pretty nicely.
-Lastly, I wanted a rotary encoder, so I put one in the top left corner.
+Additionally, I wanted a rotary encoder, so I put one in the top left corner.
+Finally, I wanted the microcontroller to be exposed because I think it looks pretty cool, so I made a cutout for it in the top right.
 Overall, this project was really fun to design!

 ### CAD
 Full CAD